 Article III Procedural Duties

-The Committee shall meet at least twice a year and as often as necessary to fulfill its Terms of Reference and to be satisfied that all animal use is in conformity with institutional and provincial regulations and Canadian Council on Animal Care Guidelines.
+The Committee shall meet at least twice a year and as often as necessary to fulfill its Terms of Reference and to be satisfied that all animal use is in conformity with institutional and provincial regulations and Canadian Council on Animal Care Standards.
 All meetings will be minuted and ancillary documentation will be entered on file as directed by the Committee.

 The Committee shall require that all persons who hold an academic appointment at the University or Ottawa and who are planning to use animals in research or teaching submit to the Committee, in advance of undertaking such work, a written proposal in which the use to which the animals will be put is thoroughly described.
 Each protocol description will include:

 a project title and descriptive keywords or brief protocol description (abstract) (Schedule I);

 an outline of the prospective benefit to be derived from the research;